wheelercj/til/content/posts/go-dev-tools.md

 date = 2024-07-02T01:14:26-07:00
 +++

 Below are a bunch of commonly used packages and other tools for software development with Go.
+Go has excellent backwards and forwards compatability, so tools that haven't been updated in a long time may still be a great choice.

 If you're new to Go, check out [Learning Go](/intro-to-go).

 {{< toc >}}